-The Secret Box: How to get market research participants to unveil their deepest secrets that help you have the best product
+The Secret Box: How to create a safe environment for your market research participants to unveil their deepest secrets that help you have the best product

 When you're surveying people, you're often trying to make your product the most personalized and relevant for your users.
 However, whether in a group or even one-on-one, often they don't feel comfortable telling you more personal or emotional things.
 You want to know what their biggest weakness is, so that you can provide a solution.
-You want to know the things they long for that they aren't broadcasting in their high-powered corporate lives.
-So this is a technique I use to get people to open up.
+You want to know the things they long for.
+So this is a technique you can use:

 1. First tell them, "I'm going to be giving you a notecard to write something personal, and when you are ready, place it in this box.
 Your answer will not be shared with this group."
 Indicate the group of fellow survey participants in the room (not the market research team).